Contraction centers in families of hyperkahler manifolds: Introduction

-It follows that the boundary of the K\"ahler cone is a union of a ``round part'' and locally polyhedral walls which intersect in locally polyhedral faces of higher codimension.
-More generally, if $F$ is a face of the K\"ahler cone of $X=(M,I)$ of codimension $k$ in $H^{1,1}_{\R}(X)$, then $F$ is contained in (and has a common open part with) the intersection of several hyperplanes orthogonal to MBM classes $z_1, \dots, z_k$, where $z_i$ are non-negative on the K\"ahler cone.
+It follows that the boundary of the K\"ahler cone is a union of a ``round part'' (the boundary of the cone of positive-square classes) and locally polyhedral walls (orthogonals to rational curves) which intersect in locally polyhedral faces of higher codimension.\footnote{See e.g. \cite{HT}, Proposition 13, for local finiteness issues.} More generally, if $F$ is a face of the K\"ahler cone of $X=(M,I)$ of codimension $k$ in $H^{1,1}_{\R}(X)$, then $F$ is contained in (and has a common open part with) the intersection of several hyperplanes orthogonal to MBM classes $z_1, \dots, z_k$, where $z_i$ are non-negative on the K\"ahler cone.
 We set $\Teich_F=\bigcap_{i=1}^{k}\Teich_{z_i}^{\min}$: this is the part of $\Teich$ where all $z_i$ remain, up to a positive multiple, classes of extremal rational curves.

-Thanks to Kawamata base-point-free theorem (\ref{_faces_bir_contractions_Theorem_}), it is well-known that if $X=(M,I)$ is projective, the faces of the K\"ahler cone can be contracted: that is, there is a projective birational morphism $\phi_F: X \to X'$ sending a curve $C$ to a point iff its class belongs to the subspace $F^\bot$.
+Thanks to Kawamata base-point-free theorem, it is well-known that if $X=(M,I)$ is projective, the faces of the K\"ahler cone can be contracted: there is a projective birational morphism $\phi_F: X \to X'$ sending a curve $C$ to a point iff its class belongs to the subspace $F^\bot$.
 Conversely, a projective birational contraction contracts some extremal face $F$.

 Let $X\arrow X_1$ be a birational contraction of $F$ as above.
-In \cite{_Bakker_Lehn_}, Bakker and Lehn prove that any, possibly non-projective, small deformation $X_t$ of $X$ such that all $z_i$ remain of type $(1,1)$ on $X_t$ contracts onto a ``locally trivial'' deformation of $X_1$, and that all {\it locally trivial} small deformations of $X_1$ appear in this way\footnote{We shall use the term ``birational contraction'' in the non-algebraic setting too, meaning ``bimeromorphic contraction''.}.
+In \cite{_Bakker_Lehn_}, Proposition 4.5, Bakker and Lehn prove that any, possibly non-projective, small deformation $X_t$ of $X$ such that all $z_i$ remain of type $(1,1)$ on $X_t$ contracts onto a ``locally trivial'' deformation of $X_1$ (in the sense of \cite{_Flenner_Kosarew_}), and that all {\it locally trivial} small deformations of $X_1$ appear in this way\footnote{We shall use the term ``birational contraction'' in the non-algebraic setting too, meaning ``bimeromorphic contraction''.}.

-The notion of a locally trivial deformation is as introduced in the paper \cite{_Flenner_Kosarew_}; see also Subsection \ref{_contraction_BL_Subsection_}.
-It means that the total space of the family is a product near any point of $X$.